 We welcome petitions and recognise that they are a way for people to let us know their concerns.
 Petitions may be signed by people who live, work or study in Middlesbrough.

-Our petition scheme document sets out how petitions can be submitted and explains how we will deal with them.
-A brief summary is given below.

-Responding to petitions

-[Later]

-We welcome petitions and recognise that they are a way for people to let us know their concerns.
-Petitions may be signed by people who live, work or study in Middlesbrough.

-Our petition scheme document sets out how petitions can be submitted and explains how we will deal with them.
+Our petitions scheme (PDF) sets out how petitions can be submitted and explains how we will deal with them.
 A brief summary is given below.

 Responding to petitions